spiermar/spiermar.github.io/index.md

 <img alt src="http://www.gravatar.com/avatar/13a1278641724c45dd69b15077c7b7a1.png?s=140" class="avatar" width="140">

 > Performance Engineer @ Netflix.
 Advisor @ monashees+.
 Entrepreneur.
 Adventurer.
-Maker.
 Addicted to Travel and Electronic Music.

-It’s short, but pretty self-descriptive.
-I’m an engineer, more specifically, a performance engineer @ Netflix, the world's leading internet-based television network and largest single source of internet traffic in North America.
+Hi folks.
+I’m Martin.
+I’m an engineer, more specifically, a performance engineer @ Netflix, the world's leading entertainment service and largest single source of internet traffic in North America.
 I try to fill my days trying to make Netflix as fast, efficient and resilient as possible, from your iPhone client to the operating system powering all our backend services.

-I love travel, not tourism.
-Getting to know new places, new cultures and new people are the most fulfilling things one can experience in life.
-I’ll jump into a plane or back of a truck at the smallest opportunity.
-In 2015 I finished the [Mongol Rally](http://www.theadventurists.com/mongol-rally/), driving over 12.000 miles, across 21 countries, over 2 months, for charity.
-Finished the [Rickshaw Run](http://www.theadventurists.com/rickshaw-run/) in 2017, driving a [tuk tuk](https://en.wikipedia.org/wiki/Auto_rickshaw) in India, top to bottom.
-Over 3.000 km, with a max speed of 30 km/h, downhill.
-Starting a new adventure in 2018, driving old VW Bugs from South Brazil to Peru!
-Follow this new adventure on our [Facebook Group](https://www.facebook.com/groups/604303013248626/).
-I'm a big proponent of backpacking, overland and adventure traveling.
-The best way of getting to know new places is not in a 5-star hotel!
+I've developed multiple open source tools like [Vector](https://github.com/Netflix/vector) and [FlameScope](https://github.com/Netflix/flamescope), created plugins like [d3-flame-graph](https://github.com/spiermar/d3-flame-grap) and [d3-heatmap2](https://github.com/spiermar/d3-heatmap2), and contributed inumerous other projects.

-According to TripAdvisor, I visited north of 40 countries, hundreds of places, and that's less than 20% of of the world!
+Internally at Netflix, I've created Icarus, Netflix's real-user performance monitoring solution that runs on every single Netflix device on the planet.
+Developed Mogul, a bottleneck analysis tool that inspects internal and external dependency demand for services and help us identify bottlenecks and tuning opportunities.
+Developed Slalom, a high-level demand analysis tool that helps visualize demand flow on large scale systems.
+Worked on metric trending that helps us identify long-term performance regressions.
+Developed the in-house cloud performance testing framework, analysis tool and fully automated analysis engine for performance tests.

-Check my [projects page](/projects) to see a few other things I'm working on right now!
+I'm also a Venture Advisor at [monashees+](http://monashees.com.br/en/), one of the largest venture capital firms in Brazil, where I try to understand the tech level of prospective startups and help the invested ones to grow!

-Also, follow me on Twitter! [@spiermar](https://twitter.com/spiermar)
+Check my [contact page](/contact) for ways to reach out!